☘️IRELAND’S ANCIENT EAST -8 DAY -4 STAR -SELF DRIVE TOUR

 Tour Itinerary

-DAY 1/ Welcome to Ireland Christchurch Cathedral Take the opportunity to visit some of this historic City's many attractions such as the Christchurch Cathedral.
+FAMILY & GROUP RATES AVAILABLE - PLEASE CLICK HERE TO CONTACT US DAY -1/ WELCOME TO IRELAND Christchurch Cathedral Take the opportunity to visit some of this historic City's many attractions such as the Christchurch Cathedral.
 Located in the heart of Dublin city center, Christ Church was originally a Viking church and has been welcoming pilgrims and visitors for almost 1,000 years.
-This working Anglican cathedral is an architectural masterpiece, evident from the moment you enter the magnificent Nave with its vaulted ceilings and medieval tiled floor.
-Dig a little deeper to...
+This working Anglican cathedral is an architectural masterpiece, evident from the moment you enter the magnificent Nave with its...

 Christchurch Cathedral